 , Fueling Dynamic Fundraising will uncover the significance of and possibilities resulting from a strong and vibrant board/staff/CEO partnership dynamic and how it can inform a successful fundraising program.
 To help participating nonprofits implement their learnings and explore new possibilities, The Patterson Foundation will provide 1:1 consulting support between course sessions and for one year following the conclusion of the course.

-The Patterson Foundation is piloting a project to connect regional nonprofits with HundredX's Express Feedback for Good™
+The Patterson Foundation piloted a project to connect regional nonprofits with HundredX's Express Feedback for Good™

 program.
 HundredX is a mission-based data and analytics company.
 In its desire to help nonprofit organizations within its business model, HundredX created the Express Feedback for Good™ program.
 Through the program, nonprofit organizations can generate funding by inviting stakeholders to answer a brief series of strategic questions to aid consumer research.
-As a pilot, The Patterson Foundation is exploring this opportunity to create a model that funders and nonprofit organizations may use to generate new revenue streams.
+As a pilot, The Patterson Foundation explored this opportunity to create a model that funders and nonprofit organizations may use to generate new revenue streams.
 While this was an interesting learning opportunity for participating nonprofit organizations, and it was generally successful, the inability to scale this program resulted in TPF declining to continue.

 What is Margin & Mission Ignition?